Bridging Tradition and Technology: Why and How I use AI Art in Worldbuilding

 Furthermore, the debate over AI art isn’t entirely new.
 History has seen similar uproar over technological advancements in art, especially when photography emerged in the 19th century.
 Many artists and critics of that time argued that photography would diminish the value of traditional hand-rendered images, fearing the decline of painting as a respected form.
 This wasn’t an isolated instance—crafts like ceramics, shoemaking, and textiles have also seen moments of tension and transformation as technology advanced.
 While some artisans worried about losing their relevance, many adapted, integrating new tools into their practices.
 These crafts evolved alongside technology rather than being erased by it.

-I believe that art made with AI can evolve similarly, creating a place alongside traditional art forms rather than replacing them.
+I believe that art made with AI will likely evolve similarly, creating a place alongside traditional art forms rather than replacing them.
 As with photography or other transformative technologies, AI art can coexist with established practices, offering new creative possibilities while encouraging artists and audiences to rethink the boundaries of art.
 This integration, rather than a strict divide, has historically allowed new forms to enrich and diversify the artistic landscape.
 I’m confident that both traditional and AI-driven art will continue to coexist, challenging and inspiring each other in ways we’re only beginning to understand.

 Whether or not we agree with it, AI tools are here to stay.
 For me, embracing AI isn’t about replacing traditional art but exploring a new medium responsibly and thoughtfully.
 By questioning and experimenting with these tools, we can begin to answer some of the larger questions surrounding this shift in image-making.
 How do these tools influence our creativity, and how might they coexist with the traditions that shaped them?
 Responsible use means acknowledging these tools as extensions of the artistic process rather than shortcuts to avoid it.